 Sheeting water is exactly the opposite approach.
-With sheeting agents (cheapest is dish detergent) we attempt to break down surface tension so that the water, while it will still adhere to the lens, will flow smoothly over it and drip off the bottom.
-There will be some distortion of vision, but not as much as having the lenses full of rain drops.
+With sheeting agents (the cheapest is dish detergent) we attempt to break down surface tension so that the water, while it will still adhere to the lens, will flow smoothly over it and drip off the bottom.
+There will be some distortion of vision, but not as much as having the lenses full of raindrops.

-More than one icebiker has recommended “Cat Crap” as an anti-fog treatment.
-This is billed as a lens cleaner, which leaves a residue which prevents fogging.
-Available from Campmor and other outdoor venders.
+More than one icebreaker has recommended “Cat Crap” as an anti-fog treatment.
+This is billed as a lens cleaner, which leaves a residue that prevents fogging.
+Available from Campmor and other outdoor vendors.

 The RainX company has a new anti-fog product which they claim is good for eyeglasses.
 It is called, imaginatively enough, Anti-Fog, and is stated to be a “micropolymer” treatment for glass and plastics that prevents the formation of Fog.
 No one I know has tried this product, as it is rather new.

-FogTech, by Motosolutions (yeah, ok, they were originally a motor sport group) is a new product that claims to work well in rain or temps down to -20F.
-The formula is proprietary, but they claim is is safe for coated lenses.
-Having ruined a pair of prescription coated lenses with RainX, this was the first question that came to my mind.
+FogTech, by Motosolutions (yeah, ok, they were originally a motorsport group) is a new product that claims to work well in rain or temps down to -20F.
+The formula is proprietary, but they claim it is safe for coated lenses.
+Having ruined a pair of prescription-coated lenses with RainX, this was the first question that came to my mind.

-We tested FogTech by applying it to one lens of a pair of prescription eyeglasses, and leaving the other lens untreated.
+I tested FogTech by applying it to one lens of a pair of prescription eyeglasses and leaving the other lens untreated.
 Both were washed with soap and water and dried completely before the test began.

-The first think we noticed was the “oil sheen” look of the coated lens when applied as directed.
+The first thing I noticed was the “oil sheen” look of the coated lens when applied as directed.
 (A thin wet coat on each side of the lens).
-We expected this to dissipate, but left to dry overnight, it was still apparent.
+I expected this to dissipate but left it to dry overnight, it was still apparent.
 When wearing the glasses this sheen was ever so slightly apparent, sort of like mildly fogged lenses.

-We then went out in the snowy damp Southeast Alaskan winter on our test ride with one lens treated and one lens totally clean.
-We had just had a heavy dump of wet snow.
-But by the time we hit the road it was slush and constant mist.
-Huffing and puffing thru the churned up snow, we expected prime fogging conditions.
+I then went out in the snowy damp Southeast Alaskan winter on our test ride with one lens treated and one lens clean.
+I had just had a heavy dump of wet snow.
+But by the time I hit the road, it was slush and constant mist.
+Huffing and puffing through the churned-up snow, I expected prime fogging conditions.
 As luck would have it neither lens fogged on this ride.
-But we did find the “oil sheen” annoying.
-This can’t be right, we thought.
+But I did find the “oil sheen” annoying.
+This can’t be right, I thought.

-Back at the hearth we cleaned the classes again with soapy water.
-This time we applied FogTech sparingly.
+Back at the hearth, I cleaned the classes again with soapy water.
+This time I applied FogTech sparingly.
 Very sparingly.
 One drop per lens.
 This still left a fine but visible mist.
 We just could never get it right.
-But we were able to demonstrate to ourselves that the lenses did not fog, as long as we were willing to put up with mild visual deterioration (fogging) due to the anti-fog treatment.
+However, I was able to demonstrate that the lenses did not fog, as long as I was willing to put up with mild visual deterioration (fogging) due to the anti-fog treatment.

-The most difficult temperatures with regard to fogging are within 5 degrees above or below freezing.
+The most difficult temperatures for fogging are within 5 degrees above or below freezing.
 There is plenty of moisture around, and all of it seems attracted to your lenses.

 When stopping, your breath rises around your glasses.
 Unzipping your jacket you will release a small cloud of warm moist air.
 You will often find your lenses fogging up at every stop sign, and clearing by themselves as you get going again.